 descriptionfor documenting what the field contains.
 This is especially useful for agentic workflows where an LLM inspects the schema to understand how to query the index.

-- Text search field - Enables full-text search
+- Full-text searchable field - Enables full-text search

 read_capacity(object, required) - Read capacity configuration.mode(string, required) - Must be"Dedicated"for full-text search indexesdedicated(object, required) - Dedicated read node configurationnode_type(string, required) - Node type (e.g.,"b1")scaling(string, required) - Scaling mode:"Manual"manual(object, required) - Manual scaling configurationshards(integer, required) - Number of shards (minimum1)replicas(integer, required) - Number of replicas (minimum1)